By Rick Steves

 Risk looking goofy.
 Even with no common language, rudimentary communication is easy.
 Butcher the language if you must, but communicate.
 I'll never forget the clerk in the French post office who flapped her arms and asked, "Tweet, tweet, tweet?"
 I understood immediately, answered with a nod, and she gave me the airmail stamps I needed.
 At the risk of getting birdseed, I communicated successfully.
 If you're hungry, clutch your stomach and growl.
 If you want milk, "moo" and pull two imaginary udders.
 If the liquor was too strong, simulate an atomic explosion starting from your stomach and mushrooming to your head.
 If you're attracted to someone, pant.

 Be melodramatic.
 Exaggerate the native accent.
 In France, you'll communicate more effectively (and have more fun) by sounding less like an American and more like Inspector Clouseau.
 The locals won't be insulted; they'll be impressed.
 Use whatever French you know.
 Even English spoken with a sexy French accent makes more sense to the French ear.
 In Italy, be melodic and exuberant, and wave those hands.
 Go ahead, try it: Mamma mia!
 No. Do it again.
 MAMMA MIA!
 You've got to be uninhibited.
 Self-consciousness kills communication.

 Make logical leaps.
 Most major European languages are related, coming from (or at least being influenced by) Latin.
-Knowing that, words become meaningful.
+Knowing that, words become more meaningful.
 The French word for Monday (our "day of the moon") is lundi (lunar day).
 The Germans say the same thing — Montag.
 Sonne is sun, so Sonntag is Sunday.
 If buon giorno means good day, zuppa del giorno is soup of the day.
 If Tiergarten is zoo (literally "animal garden") in German, then Stinktier is a stinky animal — a skunk — and Kindergarten is children's garden.
 Think of Vater, Mutter, trink, gross, gut, rapide, grand, económico, delicioso, and you can comprender mucho.

 Many letters travel predictable courses (determined by the physical way a sound is made) as related languages drift apart over the centuries.
 For instance, p often becomes v or b in the neighboring country's language.
 Italian menus always have a charge for coperto — a "cover" charge.